Mitsubishi Regional Jet, Japan

 Cabin mock-ups of the MRJ were exhibited by MHI at the 47th International Paris Air Show.
-The exhibition was held from June 18 to 24 in 2007.
-In 2008, MRJ cabin mock-ups were exhibited at Japan's International Aerospace exhibition.
+The exhibition was held from 18 to 24 June 2007.
+In 2008, MRJ cabin mock-ups were exhibited at Japan’s International Aerospace exhibition.
+The aircraft was officially rolled out in a ceremony held in October 2014.

 "Mitsubishi Heavy Industries (MHI) launched its regional jet in March 2008."

-The first order for the twin-engine MRJ was placed by Japanese carrier All Nippon Airways (ANA) on 28 March 2008 for 15 MRJs with an option of ten more.
+The first order for the twin-engine MRJ was placed by Japanese carrier All Nippon Airways (ANA) on 28 March 2008 for 15 MRJs with an option for ten more.
+Trans States Holdings ordered 100 MRJs, including 50 firm and 50 options in December 2010.

 Contractors

-Mitsubishi Aircraft, a joint venture of MHI and Toyota Motor, is responsible for development and sales of MRJ.
-Prototype of the MRJ and production models will be developed by MHI's Nagoya Aerospace Systems Works, which will also conduct MRJ's flight testing.
-Boeing will provide consultation services on development, marketing and post sales activities of MRJ.
+A joint venture of MHI and Toyota Motor, Mitsubishi Aircraft is responsible for the development and sales of MRJ.
+The prototype of the MRJ and other production models are being developed by MHI’s Nagoya Aerospace Systems Works, which is also responsible for conducting MRJ’s flight testing.
+Boeing will provide consultation services on the development, marketing and post-sales activities of MRJ.

-Mitsubishi Aircraft has signed an agreement with JAMCO in Tokyo on 23 May 2008.
-Under the agreement, JAMCO will design ailerons and spoilers for the MRJ.
+Mitsubishi Aircraft signed an agreement with JAMCO in Tokyo on 23 May 2008.
+Under the agreement, JAMCO designed ailerons and spoilers for the MRJ.
 JAMCO and Mitsubishi Aircraft aim to reduce the weight of MRJ by using carbon fibre-composite material technology.
 JAMCO is a provider of aircraft interiors, equipment, parts and aircraft maintenance services.

 Communications and aviation electronics specialist Rockwell Collins will provide flight control computers and avionics.
 Manufacturer of motion control system equipment, Nabtesco will provide MRJ with flight control actuators.
 Sumitomo Precision Products will supply landing gear.